-I never thought I would be a daily blogger, but after having read Nazita’s entry on the Quantas/A80/RR case I realized we can sweep the street in front of our own doors.
+I never thought I would be a daily blogger, but after having read Nazita’s entry on the Quantas/A80/RR case I realized we can put our own house in order first (this is the equivalent of of the Hungarian proverb “Mindenki söpörjön a saját portája előtt” meaning, we have to care about our own responsibilities).
 Well, Nazita speaks about faith.
 I agree, faith is important, for example when I do my yoga exercises I also believe yoga helps me a lot.
 I believe, because I feel its positive effects, but I do not know, how it works exactly.
 When designing electronic systems, faith alone does not help.
-One needs real knowledge about the behavior of the system that will be manufactured - and in cases like the above quoted incident, life of hundreds of people may depend on it: think of fly-by-wire for example.
+One needs real knowledge about the behavior of the system that will be manufactured – and in cases like the above quoted incident, life of hundreds of people may depend on it: think of fly-by-wire for example.
 In this particular case onboard safety system helped detect the problem and take corrective action.
 Thanks G (and the designers), these systems did not fail end helped safe landing of the aircraft.

 In general, we do not want onboard electronics of any aircraft to fail.
 This is just one example of safety critical systems where high level of reliability is a must.
 There are similar needs in the automotive industry for example.
 The everyday use of the electric cars is not yet here but electronics is vital for today’s conventional cars already.